How to make an instagram-style flat lay collage

 Flat lay collages of your clothing are perfect for giving your customers inspiration in a simple, beautiful way.
-In this tutorial, we will show you how to make an amazing fashion photography collage for a social media campaign, magazine or your online store in a matter of minutes.
+In this tutorial, we will show you how to make an modern looking collage for a social media post, magazine or your online store in a matter of minutes.

-Simply taking a scroll through Instagram, you will see hundreds of stylists and photographers posting gorgeously laid out flat lay collages of their products.
-Usually this is done to convey a certain look or overall style inspiration with matching jeans, hats, shirts — whatever looks good — laid out in an appealing, cohesive way.
+Taking a scroll through Instagram, you will see hundreds of brands, fashion stylists and photographers posting gorgeously laid out flat lay collages of their clothes.
+This is done to convey a certain look or style inspiration with matching jeans, hats, shirts - whatever looks good - laid out in an appealing, cohesive way.

 What you need to make great flat lay collages

 - Camera - Any camera will suffice but a Canon EOS 5D Mk III is recommended as the industry-standard for professional product photography